inanna-malick/recursion.wtf/content/posts/rust_schemes.md

 # Testing for Correctness

 I used proptest to test this code for correctness.
 It generates many expression trees, each of which is evaluated via both `eval` methods.
-I then assert that they have the same result. (todo: describe this technique in more detail, credit Rain)
+I then assert that they have the same result. (todo: describe this technique in more detail, mention that I learned it from Rain)

 This actually helped me find a bug!
 In my first implementation of `unfold`, I used a stack instead of a queue for the frontier, which ended up mangling the order of the expression tree.
 Since proptest is awesome, it not only found this bug but reduced the failing test case to `Add (0, Sub(0, 1))`.